 Other tests can help a doctor to detect diseases of the colon.
 Sometimes these tests can be done because each test can provide different types of information.

 The preparation of these other tests remains similar.
 This is a special X-ray examination of the entire colon, a barium enema, which can be used instead of or in addition to the Colonoscopy.

-For this test, a barium fluid is inserted into the colon using a small tube through the anus.
+A barium fluid is inserted into the colon using a small tube through the anus for this test.
 Then X-rays of the abdomen are taken with the barium inside.
 This fluid is seen on the x-ray and is used to delineate the irregularities of the intestinal wall.